primecoin/xpmminer/README.md

 4 Usage

+method 1
 - Run official primecoin client with RPC support.
 Examples:<BR>
   primecoind -rpcuser=userName -rpcpassword=password<BR>
   primecoin-qt -rpcuser=userName -rpcpassword=password -server<BR>

 - Run CPU or GPU miner,
-method 1
 ./miner --url RPCaddress --user primecoinrpc --pass PASSWORD   --wallet youaddress for other options, see --help

 method 2
-modify xpmminercpu (in linux cpu) / xpmminernv (in linux NVidia) / xpmminernv.bat (in windows NVidia) use you RPC address, rpcuser, rpcpassword and you wallet address to replace the corresponding contents.
+A rpc has been set up, `dalia.primecoin.org:9915/api/jsonrpc` Modify xpmminercpu (in linux cpu) / xpmminernv (in linux NVidia) / xpmminernv.bat (in windows NVidia) by replacing the address with your wallet address.
 Then run these files.
 For example, in windows, run `.\xpmminernv.bat` in power shell.

 5 Donations